Home / Find our experts / Cian T. McMahon

 EXTENDED PROFILE

-In The Coffin Ship: Life and Death at Sea during the Great Irish Famine (NYU Press, 2021), he uses the emigrants’ own letters and diaries to show how, at every step of the journey—including the treacherous weeks at sea—migrants created new threads in the worldwide web of the Irish diaspora.
+In The Coffin Ship: Life and Death at Sea during the Great Irish Famine (NYU Press, 2021), McMahon uses the emigrants’ own letters and diaries to show how, at every step of the journey—including the treacherous weeks at sea—migrants created new threads in the worldwide web of the Irish diaspora.

 In The Global Dimensions of Irish Identity: Race, Nation, and the Popular Press, 1840-1880 (UNC Press, 2015), he argues that the international dispersal of millions of people during and after the Great Famine radically altered how the Irish thought about nations and nationalism.